bengrunfeld/study-notes/python.md

 	        reverse.py
 	        ...

-The `__init__.py` files are required to make Python treat the directories as containing packages; this is done to prevent directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
+The `__init__.py` files are required to make Python treat the directories as containing packages; this is done to prevent directories with a common name, such as `string`, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable, described later.
-Users of the package can import individual modules from the package, for example:	import sound.effects.echo This loads the submodule sound.effects.echo.
+Users of the package can import individual modules from the package, for example:	import sound.effects.echo This loads the submodule `sound.effects.echo`.
 It must be referenced with its full name. sound.effects.echo.echofilter(input, output, delay=0.7, atten=4) An alternative way of importing the submodule is: from sound.effects import echoThis also loads the submodule echo, and makes it available without its package prefix, so it can be used as follows: echo.echofilter(input, output, delay=0.7, atten=4)Yet another variation is to import the desired function or variable directly:	from sound.effects.echo import echofilterAgain, this loads the submodule echo, but this makes its function `echofilter()` directly available: echofilter(input, output, delay=0.7, atten=4)
-Note that when using `from package import item` , the item can be either a submodule (or subpackage) of the package, or some other name defined in the package, like a function, class or variable.
+Note that when using `from package import item` , the `item` can be either a submodule (or subpackage) of the package, or some other name defined in the package, like a function, class or variable.

 ##Importing * From a Package
 The import statement uses the following convention: if a package’s `__init__.py` code defines a list named `__all__`, it is taken to be the list of module names that should be imported when `from package import *` is encountered.